sercankulcu/sercankulcu.github.io/_memory/2010-06-23-pros-cons-and-other-romantic-instruments.md

 It rarely does.

 But the list remains touching because it proves we tried to be fair to a feeling that had no intention of being fair back.

+## Around Pros, Cons, and Other Romantic Instruments

+Looking back, I trust the ordinary detail more than the tidy conclusion.
+Attachment rarely leaves through the main door.
+It stays in side details and waits there.

+Attachment rarely leaves through the main door.
+It stays in side details and waits there.
+It remains as a modest proof that ordinary life was never as empty as it looked.